p4lang/p4c/backends/ebpf/README.md

 - The python ply package to parse .stf testing files.

-- The python scapy package to read and write pcap files.
+- The python scapy package, to easily construct test packets with selected sequences of headers.

 You can install these using:
 ```